 Pedro Resources Ltd. Announces Entering into Letter of Intent

-Toronto, March 20, 2023 - Pedro Resources Ltd. (CSE: VBN) (the "Company") announces that it has entered into a letter of intent (the "LOI") with Fixed Earth Innovations Ltd. ("Fixed Earth") dated March 9, 2023, pursuant to which the Company and Fixed Earth propose to enter into a collaboration agreement (the "Collaboration Agreement") which will provide for the licensing of certain intellectual properties or projects or products relating to the development and use of biotechnology for the environmental benefit of resource extraction and project contaminant remediation and development in related industries (the "Proposed Transaction").
+Toronto, March 23, 2023 - Pedro Resources Ltd. (CSE: VBN) (the "Company") announces that it has entered into a letter of intent (the "LOI") with FCS Solutions Ltd., Oil-Out Ltd. and Dirty Dirt Services Ltd. (the "Alliance") dated March 23, 2023, pursuant to which the Company and the Alliance propose to enter into a collaboration agreement (the "Collaboration Agreement") which will provide for access to certain intellectual properties, products or services relating to the production, use and distribution of biotechnology for the environmental benefit of resource extraction, project remediation and related industries (the "Proposed Transaction").

-As consideration for the Proposed Transaction, the Company will make a cash payment in the aggregate of $200,000 to Fixed Earth, payable over six months, beginning upon closing of the Proposed Transaction.
+As consideration for the Proposed Transaction, the Company will make a cash payment in the aggregate of $50,000 to the Alliance, payable over six months, beginning upon closing of the Proposed Transaction.

-The completion of the Proposed Transaction contemplated by the LOI remains subject to the Company and Fixed Earth entering into a definitive agreement and the approval of all regulatory and other approvals.
+The completion of the Proposed Transaction contemplated by the LOI remains subject to the Company and the Alliance entering into a definitive agreement and the approval of all regulatory and other approvals.

-The goal of the Collaboration Agreement is to foster the development and use of biotechnology for the environmental benefit of resource extraction and development industries.
-Fixed Earth a company located in Saskatoon, Saskatchewan, is focused on the development and commercialization of biotechnology for the remediation, reclamation and restoration of soils, water, and facilities contaminated by chemicals, hydrocarbons or other hazardous materials.
+The goal of the Collaboration Agreement is to foster the development and use of biological products and services for the environmental benefit of resource extraction and development industries.

-Fixed Earth Innovations provides on-site microbial expertise and in-house research into various global contaminants.
-The company uniquely insolates microbes on-site for an improved balance of native organics to address contaminant remediation.
-Fixed Earth combines laboratory research and field trials to create processes for new innovative solutions.
+Dirty Dirt Services Ltd. a company located in Fort St. John, British Columbia is focused on the implementation of biotechnology and on-site applications for remediation and reclamation of contaminated soils, and water by application of certain proprietary biological technology.
+The company has completed a number of reclamation projects mostly involving clean-up of hydrocarbon related contaminants.
+More recently the company has been working on clean-up of hazardous chemical contamination which may be a factor in certain mine-site reclamation projects.

-"The use of biotechnology with a positive environmental impact for resource site reclamation is the way of the future.
-Through continuing research additional products and capabilities will be developed and deployed," says Company CEO Brian Stecyk.
+OIL-OUT Ltd is headquartered in Edmonton Alberta.
+OIL-OUT produces a product specifically designed to use naturally occurring waste-degrading micro-organisms to eliminate a wide-range of organic wastes including hydrocarbons, oils and greases.
+The product can be employed indoors or outdoors, it contains no petroleum distillates or solvents, is non-corrosive and non-irritating and it works above or below ground.

 About Pedro Resources Ltd.